Nordgedanken/intellij-autohotkey/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
 about: Suggest an idea for this project
-title: "[REQUEST]"
+title: "[REQUEST] <write-request-summary-here>"
 labels: enhancement
-assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**